What the Hell Happened to Nicolas Cage?

 Knowing was directed by Alex Proyas who had directed The Crow and Dark City in the 90s.
 Knowing wasn’t in the same league as those films.
 It got mixed to negative reviews although Roger Ebert (a friend of Proyas) praised it.

 In spite of the reviews, Knowing was a hit at the box office.
-This is part of why Nicolas Cage can make three movies a year.

-Cage did voice work for family films G-Force and Astro Boy in 2009 between his two live action films.
+Cage also did voice work for family films G-Force and Astro Boy in 2009 between his two live action films.

 Later that year, Cage starred opposite Eva Mendes (with whom he appeared in Ghost Rider) and Val Kilmer in Werner Herzog’s remake/sequel/”rethought” of The Bad Lieutenant.